Timendus/alien-inv8sion/README.md

 * [x] Keep score of health and points
 * [x] Something resembling levels?
 * [ ] More pretty background pixel art
+* [ ] Add a big bomb that you can trigger once in a while